 By the numbers

 Medical physicist programs at Mayo Clinic

-Mayo Clinic offers a two-year Medical Physics Residency and a 10-week Medical Physics Summer Undergraduate Research Fellowship in Phoenix, Arizona, to prepare students for a career as a medical physicist.
+Mayo Clinic offers a two-year Medical Physics Residency and a 10-week Medical Physics Summer Undergraduate Research Fellowship in Phoenix, Arizona, and a two-year Radiation Oncology Medical Physics Residency in Jacksonville, Florida, to prepare students for a career as a medical physicist.